phaag/nfdump/README.md

 The ABI is plain C, no C++ — so any language with a C FFI can call it, and `make install` installs the header and a `pkg-config nfdump` entry alongside the usual binaries.
-The directory `extra/examples/` contains small examples in C, Python, Rust, Go, and Lua and a corresponding README file to build and run them.
+The directory `extra/examples/` contains small examples in C (replaces old nfreader) , Python, Rust, Go, and Lua and a corresponding README file to build and run them.

 ## Sampling and event logging